Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: INTRODUCTION

 Our contributions are as follows:

-\begin{itemize} \item \textbf{MDP formulation for glider navigation planning under uncertainty.} We model multi-dive glider navigation planning as a stochastic shortest-path Markov Decision Process that explicitly accounts for uncertainty in ocean current forecasts and execution of controls. \item \textbf{A computationally efficient, physics-based dive simulator with data-driven calibration.} We design a simulator for MDP state transitions (Figure~\ref{fig:simulator}) that is reasonably accurate yet sufficiently fast for sample-based planning.
+\begin{itemize} \item \textbf{Markov Decision Process formulation for glider navigation planning under uncertainty.} We model multi-dive glider navigation planning as a stochastic shortest-path MDP that explicitly accounts for uncertain ocean current forecasts and glider motion. \item \textbf{A computationally efficient, physics-based dive simulator with data-driven calibration.} We design a simulator for MDP state transitions (Figure~\ref{fig:simulator}) that is reasonably accurate yet sufficiently fast for sample-based planning.
 We also propose a principled procedure for setting the simulator parameters based on a dataset of historical real-world glider dives. \item \textbf{An online sample-based planning approach for long-term marine autonomy.} We contribute an online sample-based planning technique based on Monte Carlo Tree Search (Figure~\ref{fig:mcts}) to solve this MDP and plan over a multi-dive horizon.
-The planner uses root parallelism and double progressive widening. \item \textbf{A fully integrated autonomous command-and-control system for Slocum gliders.} We implement the proposed methods in the \sysshort system, which is capable of controlling commercial Slocum gliders. \item \textbf{Extensive validation.} We evaluate the approach in two North Sea campaigns totalling over $3$ months and $1000$ km of autonomous operation.
-Compared to standard navigation, in simulation we obtain gains of up to $9.88\%$ in dive duration and $16.51\%$ in transect length on average.
-We also achieve a statistically significant transect length reduction of $9.55\%$ in a field deployment. \end{itemize}
+The planner uses root parallelism and double progressive widening. \item \textbf{The design of an autonomous online planning system for Slocum gliders.} We contribute the design of the \sysshort system, which is underpinned by the proposed methods.
+It is capable of controlling commercial Slocum gliders~\cite{webb2001slocum,teledyne2025slocum}. \item \textbf{Large-scale validation in operational conditions.} We evaluate the approach in two North Sea campaigns totalling over $3$ months and $1000$ km of autonomous operation, representing the most extensive real-world validation of online autonomous glider navigation planning to date.
+Compared to standard navigation, in simulation we obtain decreases of up to $9.88\%$ in dive duration and $16.51\%$ in path length on average.
+We also achieve a statistically significant path length reduction of $9.55\%$ in a field deployment. \end{itemize}